jmvanel/semantic_forms/doc/en/administration.md

     # With Jena it is possible to directly load from Internet:
     runMain tdb.tdbloader --loc=TDB --graph=http://jmvanel.free.fr/jmv.rdf#me http://jmvanel.free.fr/jmv.rdf#me
 ```

+**CAUTION:**
+Do not load data in a named graph (argument --graph above) whose name is a relative URI, like "blabla", or "a/b/c" .
+Use an absolute URI like urn:data/myorganization or an HTTP URL (see URI spec. https://tools.ietf.org/html/rfc3986 ).

 The typical pattern for data in SF is to load in a graph named after the URI source, so that the cache feature works using the URI source timestamp.
 This is the case for the ontologies.
 But all the from specifications loaded by PopulateRDFCache are in the graph `urn:form_specs` .
 The I18N stuff is managed in the file [translations\_list.ttl](https://github.com/jmvanel/rdf-i18n/blob/master/translations_list.ttl) in a sister github project.